anonyaro/ContextokenizeX/README.md

 *After installing Qt 6.5.3 and all dependencies/packages go to the source directory and follow next steps*

-*To build the ContextokenizeX make sure you have all dependencies and cmake/ninja build tool then (build example given below, Qt installation directory may vary): *
+**To build the ContextokenizeX make sure you have all dependencies and cmake/ninja build tool then:**

+*(build example given below, Qt installation directory may vary): *

 *```cmake -B release -G "Visual Studio 17 2022" ^```*
 *```    -DCMAKE_BUILD_TYPE=Release ^```*